the primitive

 Standard encryption only has one answer.

-When someone has the bytes (a stolen backup, a seized device, a pwned agent), there's only one plaintext to recover.
+When someone has the bytes (a stolen backup, a seized device, a prompt-injected agent), there's only one plaintext to recover.
 If they have the right key, it's game over.

 Three steps.
 One ciphertext.
 Two truths.